 Data Delivery Policy

-This policy outlines the guidelines for data submission.
-IRIS’s policy is that delivery of data to the DMC is an obligation of the PI.
+This policy outlines the guidelines and archiving requirements for data collected with IRIS PASSCAL equipment.
+IRIS’s policy is that delivery of data to the IRIS Data Management Center (DMC) is an obligation of the Principal Investigator (PI).
 It is important to IRIS that the PI acknowledges this obligation and meets it within the required time frame.
 Failure to complete this requirement not only deprives the community of a valuable data resource, but also may jeopardize future requests to borrow IRIS equipment.
-IRIS expects data delivery while the experiment is in the field (for long term deployments), or immediately at the conclusion of the field deployment.
-The data and Data Report will remain confidential for a period of 2 years after the end of the fieldwork.
+IRIS expects data delivery while the experiment is in the field (for long term deployments), or immediately at the conclusion of the field experiment.
+At the request of the PI, the data will remain confidential for a period of 2 years after the end of the fieldwork, but will then become part of the open data archive to benefit the entire seismological community.
+The Data report and all QC metrics will be immediately open and available to ensure data sharing after the moratorium period is facilitated.

-The Data Report and completed Demobilization Form are due immediately after the completion of the experiment.
+The Data Evaluation Report (http://www.passcal.nmt.edu/forms/data_eval) is due immediately after the completion of the experiment.

 The actual format of the data and the amount of data depend upon the type of experiment.
-Most PASSCAL experiments fall into one of the following categories: Broadband, short period or reflection /refraction.
-The first two are passive source experiments while the third utilizes active sources.
+Most PASSCAL experiments are classified as passive source, controlled source, or more recently some combination of controlled and passive recording (mixed-mode).

-The data from broadband experiments (that is experiments collecting continuous data from broadband sensors at sample rates less than or equal to 40 sps) can be used in a variety of different investigations.
-Therefore, it is in the best interest of the community to archive these data for easy access by the seismology community.
-Each PI conducting a broadband experiment will utilize the PASSCAL database or equivalent software to provide all of the data collected to the DMC for archive in SEED format.
-It is expected that the PI will ship the data to the DMC on a continuing basis during the experiment as soon as timing and other corrections are made and that the final data will arrive shortly after the experiment is over.
-The DMC will make the data available only to the PI or his designated representative for a period of two years after the completion of the experiment.
-After that, the data will be made available to the public.
+PI’s conducting a passive source experiment will provide all of the data and appropriate metadata from their experiment to the IRIS DMC for archive in SEED or stationXML format.
+It is expected that the PI will coordinate with the PASSCAL Instrument Center to arrange delivery of the data to the DMC on a continuing basis during the experiment (after service runs, as appropriate, or in real time if available).
+The final data shall be delivered to the DMC immediately after the experiment is over.
+The DMC will make the data available only to the PI or his designated representative for a period of up to two years after the completion of the experiment.
+This exclusive access can be waived by the PI if open data can be immediately made available.
+After the proscribed moratorium (no more than 2 years after the conclusion of the experiment), the data will be made freely and openly available to the public.

 There will always be some experiments that do not fit directly into one of the above categories.
-In those cases the exact form of the data delivery will be negotiated between the PI, the IRIS Data Management System and PASSCAL.
+In those cases the exact form of the data delivery will be negotiated between the PI, Data Services and PASSCAL.

-Data of all types should be delivered to the DMC, in the appropriate format, as soon as possible and normally well before the general release of the data.
-The DMC will only allow access to the waveforms to the PI and others designated by the PI.
+Data of all types should be delivered to the DMC, in the appropriate format with complete metadata, as soon as possible and well before the general release of the data.
+The DMC will only allow access to the waveforms to the PI and others designated by the PI during the moratorium (not more than 2 years from the completion of the field experiment).
 Access will be by password that will be provided by the DMC to the PI.
 The PI can share the password with anyone he/she wishes.
 The PI will be notified when anyone registers for access to a proprietary dataset.

-Information about the experiment such as station locations and characteristics will be made publicly available during the experiment, only waveform data will be limited in distribution during the proprietary period.
+Information about the experiment contained in the metadata and data quality characteristics will be made publicly available during the experiment, only waveform data will be limited in distribution during the proprietary period.

 Support Available from IRIS

-A PASSCAL data submission is not considered complete until both the PASSCAL and DMS Program Managers certify that the information contained in the report is sufficient to allow other members of the community to utilize the data.
+A PASSCAL data submission is not considered complete until both the PASSCAL Program Manager and the Director of Data Services certify that the information contained in the report is sufficient to allow other members of the community to utilize the data.
 IRIS will not certify that it has received data from any PI until the data submission is deemed useable.

-This policy is effective as of November 18, 2004 and is subject to change and revision as needs dictate.
-For updated versions of the policy and additional information on data delivery see the PASSCAL and DMS pages on the IRIS web site.
+This policy is effective as of Sept 29, 2015 and is subject to change and revision as needs dictate.
+For updated versions of the policy and additional information on data delivery see the PASSCAL and DS pages on the IRIS web site.
 There is also an IRIS document detailing the policies regarding release of restricted data.

 - General Information